TUW-GEO/eotransform/docs/index.rst

 It also provides some generic transformer and sink implementations such as `Compose` or `Result`.

 By providing a common contract, it aims to facilitate modularisation of processing pipelines.
-The general concept of Source -> Transform -> Sink makes it easier to process data in a streamed fashion hiding I/O.
+The general concept of Source -> Transform -> Sink makes it easier to process data in a streamed fashion, hiding I/O.
 Have a look at the projects `README <https://github.com/TUW-GEO/eotransform/blob/main/README.md>`_ file for examples.

 Streaming